Skip to main content

 Employment

-When requested, LifeWorks will accommodate people with disabilities during the recruitment, assessment and orientation processes.
-LifeWorks will include language in its job postings to make applicants aware that accommodations for those with disabilities will be available should they be needed.
+When requested, TELUS Health will accommodate people with disabilities during the recruitment, assessment and orientation processes.
+TELUS Health will include language in its job postings to make applicants aware that accommodations for those with disabilities will be available should they be needed.

-As a leader in disability management, LifeWorks is accustomed to developing individual accommodation plans for employees with disabilities and return‐to‐work plans for employees who’ve been absent from the workplace due to an injury or illness.
+As a leader in disability management, TELUS Health is accustomed to developing individual accommodation plans for employees with disabilities and return‐to‐work plans for employees who’ve been absent from the workplace due to an injury or illness.

 Design of public spaces

-LifeWorks will consult the Accessibility Standards for the Design of Public Spaces when building or making major modifications to the offices it occupies.
-In an office environment, LifeWorks, public spaces may include:
+TELUS Health will consult the Accessibility Standards for the Design of Public Spaces when building or making major modifications to the offices it occupies.
+In an office environment, TELUS Health, public spaces may include:

 • Outdoor public eating areas;